ifpb/php-guide/core/autoloading-object/README.md

 - PHP can load class files automatically on demand (No explicit require statements are needed);
 - The file name must match the case of the terminating class name (each class in a separate file);
-- The directory name must match the case of the namespace names.
+- The directory name must match the case of the namespace names;
+- `__autoload()` has been DEPRECATED as of PHP 7.2.0.
+Relying on this feature is highly discouraged.

 REFERENCES